yuehcw/E-Commerce-Website/README.md

 - **Axios**: A promise-based HTTP client used for making requests to fetch or post data.
 It simplifies the process of interacting with APIs.

 ## Getting Started

-**(Alternatively, you can access the deployed version of the website here "https://yuehcw.github.io/E-Commerce-Website/".
-This provides another choice if you prefer not to build the project locally.)**

 To get started with the project, follow these steps: